ShadowDev01/Paramx/README.md

 *  --js                  find parameters in js file
 *  --php                 find parameters in php file

-# work switches:
+# WORK switches:
 *  -a                    find parameters in herf of <a> tag
 *  -i                    find <input> <textarea> tag parameters [name, id]
-*  -s, --script          find <script> tag variables names & objects keys & functions paramters
+*  -s, --script          find <script> tag variables names & objects keys
 *  -p                    find parameters in request or response or js or php content
 *  -f, --file-names      find file names
 *  -e, --extension       extension(s) of files to search, must be in space separated; default is js